SuperSonicHub1/stlc-splash/slides.md

 We need to be careful about re-using variable names in an expression; the rules that govern simplification in this regard are called **closure**. <!-- .element: class="fragment" -->

+--

-To think about: How would we implement simplification as a algorithm on a computer? <!-- .element: class="fragment" -->
+To think about: How would we implement simplification as a algorithm on a computer?

 <!-- Pause for questions (15 seconds!). -->